The process Step by Step

 The data collected from the assessment is uploaded to a cloud-based platform for analysis.
 Lexplore researchers developed the analysis method based on artificial intelligence (AI) and machine learning (ML).

 Lexplore tracks how the eyes move while reading.
 The immediate data collected reflects the cognitive processes in the brain.
-Lexplore’s analysis is adjusted depending on the student’s grade level and the quarter of the school year in which the assessment is administered.
+Lexplore’s analysis is adjusted depending on the student’s grade level and the time of the school year when you assessed the student.
 The information gathered is analyzed based on thousands of recorded eye movements and a battery of other established tests and assessments such as rapid automatized naming, word strings, and reading of nonsense words and real words.

 Lexplore’s rapid reading assessment has been standardized based on thousands of children aged 7-10 years.
 When Lexplore measures an individual student’s reading ability, the assessment pertains not only to the student’s eye movements but it also indirectly evaluates how the student would perform on other tests that assess word decoding ability.